-Except cash, derivatives and external and non-sustainable AllianzGI target funds 100% of the Sub-Funds' assets are used to meet the environmental or social characteristics promoted by this Sub-Fund as they are subject to the sustainable minimum exclusion criteria (max.
-10% of the Sub-Funds' assets may be invested in external and AllianzGI target funds).
+Min.
+90% of the Sub-Funds' assets are used to meet the environmental or social characteristics promoted by this Sub-Fund.
 A low portion of the Sub-Fund might contain assets which do not promote environmental or social characteristics.
 Example of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
+The Sub-Fund invest primarily into securities which offer products and solutions to facilitate the achievements of the SDGs.
 Min.
-2% of the Sub-Funds' assets will be invested in Sustainable Investments.
-The Sub-Fund's Investment Manager does not commit to a minimum share of sustainable investments with an environmental objective aligned with the EU Taxonomy.
+50% of the Sub-Funds' assets will be invested in Sustainable Investments.
+The minimum percentage of investments that are aligned with the EU Taxonomy is 1%.
 The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments.